 I have all notifications from my email disabled on all of my devices, so I won’t be distracted as I focus on other things.

 Managing team chat

-In our company we use very little email.
-Most of our communication used to be done in Slack, but we found that Slack and other group chat apps can be a huge productivity killers constantly interrupting you throughout the day.
+In our company, we use very little email.
+Most of our communication used to be done in Slack, but we found that Slack and other group chat apps can be huge productivity killers constantly interrupting you throughout the day.

-Studies have shown that the average desk job employee loses 2.1 hours a day to distractions and interruptions.
+Studies have shown that the average desk job employee loses 2.1 hours daily to distractions and interruptions.
 That adds up to over a full day of work every week!

 Here’s how I do it with Twist: